svewap/nnrestapi/Documentation/Access/Index.rst

          }
       }

-We have defined an accessGroup with the identifier `apiUsers`.
+We have defined an access group with the identifier ``apiUsers``.
-The frontend-users with the uid `3` and `2` are in this group.
+The frontend-users with the uid ``3`` and ``2`` are in this group.

-The identifer name `apiUsers` is arbitrary.
+The identifier name ``apiUsers`` is arbitrary.
-You may choose any identifier name here you like and that makes sense to you.
+You may choose any identifier name here you like, and that makes sense to you.

-Of course you can also define multiple groups and have multiple users per group:
+Of course, you can also define multiple groups and have multiple users per group:

 .. tabs::